guillermodlpa/kikiricoin-website/README.md

 ## Technologies

 The KikiriCoin website is a [NextJS](https://nextjs.org/) application.
+The UI library is [Charka UI](https://chakra-ui.com/).
 It uses some libraries for convenience, like [VGLoic/metamask-react](https://github.com/VGLoic/metamask-react).
 To interact with the Polygon blockchain, we use [Alchemy](https://www.alchemy.com/).

 ## Development Instructions